 Today, he brings in $50,000 per script.
 So far this year, he says, he's brought in more than $432,000 from such writing projects.

 As many as 75% of U.S. workers who quit their full-time job in order to freelance say they earn the same or more in pay than when they had a traditional employer, according to a recent Upwork study of more than 6,000 U.S. workers.
-Here are three pieces of advice Georgi offers anyone who's interested in finding success as a freelancer.
+Here are three pieces of advice Georgi offers anyone interested in finding success as a freelancer.

 Whether you're taking on a few gigs as a side hustle or diving into freelancing full time, "you are a business owner as a freelancer," says Georgi, in "the business of you."
 That means freelancing is about a lot more than just the work itself.

 "You're in charge of sales," says Georgi.
 "You're in charge of customer service.
 You're in charge of project management.
 You're in charge of fulfillment."

 Think about all of the different components it would take to find work and make your freelance career a continual success, from reaching out to prospective clients at networking events and on social media to earning certifications that might improve your skills and give you an edge on LinkedIn and elsewhere.
 Then incorporate time for those tasks into your weekly and monthly plans.

 Deadlines matter, and so does delivering what you promised by the deadline.
 "A lot of success comes down to doing what you say you were going to do in the time frame you said you were going to do it," says Georgi.
 A good reputation can help you drum up business through word of mouth.